riscv-boom/riscv-boom/docs/sections/Parameters/parameterization.rst

 General Parameters
 ~~~~~~~~~~~~~~~~~~

-Listing :numref:`general-boom-params` lists of most of the top-level parameters that you can manipulate for a BOOM core.
+Listing :numref:`general-boom-params` lists most of the top-level
+parameters that you can manipulate for a BOOM core.
 This is taken from :code:`src/main/scala/common/parameters.scala`.

 .. _general-boom-params: